marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 That was the first post.
 I hope you liked it.
 I'll try to keep the other ones coming during the next couple of days.

+If you liked this post there's more posts on the topic here:
 {% include boardpractice-post-list.md }